lord-dubious/understand.me/docs/technical_product_knowledge_base/part2_comprehensive_feature_breakdown.md

 This part of the Technical Product Knowledge Base (TPKB) provides a detailed technical breakdown of each major feature and user flow within the "Understand.me" application.
 Its purpose is to offer developers and architects a clear understanding of:

 *   The specific technical requirements and acceptance criteria for each feature.
-*   The division of responsibilities across the various services in our stack (Expo App, PicaOS, Supabase, Google GenAI, ElevenLabs, Dappier, Nodely, Upstash Redis, Sentry).
+*   The division of responsibilities across the various services in our stack (Expo App, AI Orchestration Layer, Supabase, Google GenAI, ElevenLabs, Dappier, Nodely, Upstash Redis, Sentry).
 *   The key algorithms, complex logic, and data transformations involved.

 This section complements Part 6 of the Developer's Guide (Feature Implementation Guide) by focusing more on the "what" and "why" from a technical requirements and service interaction perspective, whereas Part 6 focuses more on the "how-to-implement."